lucsorel/py2puml/README.md

 # How it works

+## Features

 From a given path corresponding to a folder containing python code, `py2puml` loads each file as a module and generate a class diagram with the [PlantUML](https://plantuml.com/en/class-diagram) using:

 * inspection to detect the classes to document (see the [inspect](https://docs.python.org/3/library/inspect.html) module)
 * annotations (the python type hinting syntax) to detect the attributes and their types (see the [typing](https://docs.python.org/3/library/typing.html) module)
+* fields for classes derived from namedtuples
+* composition and inheritance relationships are drawn only between the domain classes (this is designed on purpose, for documentation sake)

-Current limitations:
+## Current limitations

-* type hinting is optional when writing the code and discarded when it is executed, as mentionned in the official documentation.
-The quality of the diagram output by `py2puml` depends on the reliability with which the annotations were written
+* type hinting is optional when writing Python code and discarded when it is executed, as mentionned in the [typing official documentation](https://docs.python.org/3/library/typing.html).
+The quality of the diagram output by `py2puml` depends on the reliability with which the type annotations were written

 > The Python runtime does not enforce function and variable type annotations.
 They can be used by third party tools such as type checkers, IDEs, linters, etc.

 * complex type hints with more than one level of genericity are not properly handled for the moment: `List[MyClass]` or `Dict[str, MyClass]` are handled properly, `Dict[str, List[MyClass]]` is not.
 If your domain classes (also called business objects or DTOs) have attributes with complex type hints, it may be a code smell indicating that you should write a class which would better represent the business logic.
 But I may improve this part of the library as well 😀

-* composition relationships are detected and drawn.
-Inheritance relationships are not handled for now

 * `py2puml` does not inspect sub-folders recursively, but it is planned